thestarlab/thestarlab.github.io/papers.md

    These lit areas are undeveloped: China's urban extents and urban development patterns from thresholded nighttime light imagery.
-   International Journal of Applied Earth Observation and Geoinformation (50) 39-50.
-[A dataset of boundaries of Chinese urban areas derived in
+   International Journal of Applied Earth Observation and Geoinformation (50) 39-50. **Note:** [A dataset of boundaries of Chinese urban areas
-	this paper) is
+	derived in this paper) is
 	available.](https://github.com/thestarlab/ChinaUrbanBoundary)

 - Luo, F.<sup>+</sup>, **Cao**, G<sup>*</sup>, Mulligan, K. and Li, X.
   (2016): Explore Spatiotemporal and Demographic Characteristics of Human Mobility via Twitter: A Case Study of Chicago.
-Applied Geography (70) 11-25.
+Applied Geography (70) 11-25. **Note: This article is one of the top 25 most cited articles in *Applied Geography* since 2015.** Accessed: 08/31/2018

 -  **Cao**, G., Wang, S., Hwang, M., Padmanabhan, A., Zhang, Z., and Soltani, K. (2016).
 A Scalable Framework for Spatiotemporal Analysis of Location-based Social Media Data.
-Computers, Enviroment and Urban System, 51, 70-82.
+Computers, Environment and Urban System, 51, 70-82. **Note: This article is one of the top 25 most cited articles in *Computers, Environment and Urban System* since 2015.**
+   Accessed: 08/31/2018

 -   Padmanabhan, A., Wang, S., **Cao**, G., Hwang, M., Zhang, Z., Gao, Y., Soltani, K., and Liu, Y.Y.
 (2014): FluMapper: A CyberGIS Application